thomasnib/Improving-Pesticide-Exposure/README.md

 ### 4. Conclusion
 <p align="justify">
 The results revealed that the adopted spatial interpolation approaches applied to wind direction records produced distinct visual patterns.
 Nonetheless, the performance among the four models was relatively similar.
 The main theoretical explanation for this finding was the limited variety observed in hourly wind field measures.
-Moreover, inverse distance weighting demonstrated the lowest median out-of-sample error for interpolating wind fields among the four models.
-This was mainly found to be related to the positive spatial autocorrelation present in the data, resulting in a competitive advantage for this distance-based algorithm.
+Moreover, inverse distance weighting demonstrated the lowest median out-of-sample error for interpolating wind fields among the five models, suggesting that the adoption of this method in pesticide drift simulations might provide a more valid representation of wind directions at the application areas compared to the nearest neighbour approach that is often employed.
+In doing so, this might improve the accuracy of pesticide exposure estiamtes obtained from these simulations.
 </p>

 ### Appendix I - Project Organisation